Skip to section:About the role Career progression and training Salary and benefits Entry requirements

 If you are successful at audition you are then invited to start the recruitment process into the RNZN.

 It is a requirement for entry into the Musician’s trade to complete full Basic Common Training (BCT).
-You will join with other recruits at the Recruit Training Squadron in Devonport for this.
-Find out more about basic training.
+You will join with other recruits at Devonport, Auckland to complete 16 weeks of military training.
+During this time, you'll find out if you have what it takes to be in the Navy, and learn various subjects including:

 On completion of BCT you will be posted to the RNZN band as an Ordinary Musician (OMUS), where you will embark on your career.
 However it doesn’t stop there, many opportunities exist for self-development through dedicated navy leadership courses and musical proficiency task books.
 These equip you with the necessary skills to further your career and gain promotion.